riraccuia/pig/pkg/ice/README.md

 ## Limitations

-- UDP hole punching may not work with symmetric NATs
+- UDP or TCP hole punching may not work with symmetric NATs
 - The punched "hole" is temporary and may close if not used regularly
 - Both peers must coordinate to create a 'hole' for bidirectional communication
 - MQTT broker must be accessible to both peers